top of page

 Hakuba - Just before entering the renowned snowsports mecca of Hakuba Village you’re greeted with spectacular views of the Northern Alps from Otari’s Tsugaike Kogen ski resort, and those views only get better as you walk through the valley paralleling the imposing range of nearly 3,000m peaks that dominate the western skyline from Hakuba all the way to Matsumoto.
 There are several sections of unpaved trail here, but for the most part, the route through Hakuba onward is characterized by long stretches of road.
 In addition to the incredible alpine scenery, some of the minka towards the southern end of the village are a sight to behold.

 Omachi - The Shionomichi reaches beautiful Lake Aoki almost as soon as it enters Omachi.
 Lake Aoki is the first and largest of the “Nishina 3 Lakes” and is a popular and picturesque summer getaway destination for families offering SUP, kayaking, camping, canoeing, and more.
 The Chikuni Kaido hugs the western banks and proceeds under a pleasant forest canopy, skirting past Laka Naktatsuna and Lake Kizaki in quick succession.
-Beyond the lakes, the trail travels exclusively on pleasant paved roads past charming homes along the outskirts of Omachi.
+Beyond the lakes, the trail travels on pleasant paved roads past charming homes along the outskirts of Omachi.

 Ikeda - This is the shortest portion of the route in terms of distance at roughly 9km and follows quiet paved roads.
 There are no standout must-see sights, but the verdant rice fields and immaculately manicured Japanese-style gardens surrounding well-kept traditional houses are impressive enough.